 Adelaide SA, Bachelor of Law/Arts

 The vital support of the Pinnacle Foundation at this time in my academic career has been an overwhelming privilege to receive.
-This generous scholarship will not only help to relieve the financial burden of my full-time studies but will also provide me with a mentor who will help to foster my development as both a student and as a member of the LGBT+ community.
+This generous scholarship will not only help to relieve the financial burden of my full-time studies but will also provide me with a mentor who will help to foster my development as both a student and as a member of the LGBTIQ+ community.
 I look forward to working with such a remarkable foundation in 2014.

 Melbourne Vic, Diploma of Alcohol/Mental Health